 Diversity in the Physical Activity Setting

-The class will address racial, ethnic, sexual orientation, and disability issues for which physical education teachers should have an awareness.
-The purpose of the course will be to sensitize the students to the fact that diversity is part of life in America and that a teacher needs to recognize that differences need to be understood and reflected upon so that the teacher can help all students have a positive educational experience.
-Pedagogical methods for integrating students will be addressed, such as inclusion techniques for students with a disability, culturally diverse games, and appropriate behavior management techniques.
+The class addresses racial, ethnic, sexual orientation, and disability issues for which physical education teachers should have an awareness.
+The purpose of the course is to sensitize the students to the fact that diversity is part of life in America and that a teacher needs to recognize that differences need to be understood and reflected upon so that the teacher can help all students have a positive educational experience.
+Pedagogical methods for integrating students are addressed, such as inclusion techniques for students with a disability, culturally diverse games, and appropriate behavior management techniques.
 Offered Spring.

 ESS 727 Cr.2